Henry Langley (bishop): Cleric

 He was ordained deacon by Frederic Barker, Archbishop of Sydney, in 1865, and priest in 1866.

 He was curate of All Saints' Church Bathurst from 1865 to 1867.
-He later held incumbencies at Holy Trinity Church, Orange (1867-1869), St. Mary's Church Balmain (1870-1875), St Andrew's Cathedral, Sydney (1876), St. Matthew's Church Windsor (NSW) (1877-1878), and at the newly built St. Matthew's Church Prahran in 1878.
+He later held incumbencies at Holy Trinity Church, Orange (1867–1869), St. Mary's Church Balmain (1870–1875), St Andrew's Cathedral, Sydney (1876), St. Matthew's Church Windsor (NSW) (1877–1878), and at the newly built St. Matthew's Church Prahran in 1878.

 During his time at Prahran, he was responsible for founding St. Alban's Church, Armadale, as a "chapel of ease to that parish" in 1885; and, in 1935, the Golden Anniversary memorial service was conducted by Canon H.T.
 Langley, "son of the founder, who as a lad was the first to ring the bell of the church".

 He was Archdeacon of Gippsland from 1890 until 1894.
 In 1894 he became Archdeacon of Melbourne; a post he held until his ordination to the episcopate.

 Bishop of Bendigo

 In 1901, the Anglican ecclesiastical province of Victoria, already divided into the dioceses of Melbourne (established 1847) and Ballarat (established 1875), was further divided into three more sub-divisions — viz., that of Bendigo, Gippsland, and Wangaratta — and Langley was appointed as the first Bishop of Bendigo, serving for four and a half years from 5 March 1902 until his death on 5 August 1906.

-Not only was Langley the very first Bishop of Bendigo, but he was also the very first graduate from Moore Theological College to be appointed as Bishop.
+Langley was the first Bishop of Bendigo, as well as the very first graduate from Moore Theological College to be appointed as Bishop.